-Having already raised £45,000 through the kind generosity of local people who donated or left us a legacy, we are now looking to raise £65,000 to support this programme during 2017 and 2018.
+Having already raised £45,000 through the kind generosity of local people who donated or left us a legacy, we are now looking to raise a further £20,000 to support this programme during 2018 and 2019.
 Please give generously through our JustGiving campaign page.

 Small Acts of Friendship works with Voluntary Services at the Royal Sussex County Hospital to provide befriending provision on the elderly care wards.
 This could include sitting with patients to provide company, reading to patients or listening with empathy as they share their experiences.
 There is no personal care involved in this role.
 We usually ask volunteers to commit to one morning or afternoon shift per week and our volunteers either run or support activities for patients, including hand massage, poetry reading, hairdressing, music or art.
 You will have good interpersonal skills, a calm, friendly, compassionate nature and an interest in helping and supporting people.